Here's why conservatives are freaking out about the Alabama abortion ban

-When Alabama passed a near-total abortion ban last week, it received some unlikely criticism from conservatives who worry that the law is too radical to end abortion nationwide once and for all.
-“In my whole political career, I have believed in rape, incest, and life of the mother [exceptions],” said House Minority Leader Kevin McCarthy.
+When Alabama passed a near-total abortion ban two weeks ago, it received some unlikely criticism from conservatives who worry that the law is too radical to end abortion nationwide once and for all.
+“In my whole political career, I have believed in rape, incest, and life-of-the-mother [exceptions],” said House Minority Leader Kevin McCarthy.
 “That’s where our platform stands.”
 As a writer for the Federalist put it, “In the worst-case scenario for pro-lifers, the law might even wind up strengthening Roe v.
 Wade…[T]his seems counterproductive.”

 Perhaps the standout articulation of this strategy came from Pat Robertson, the staunchly anti-abortion televangelist.
 “I think Alabama has gone too far,” said the 89-year-old media mogul during a TV interview.
 “It’s an extreme law.
 They want to challenge Roe v.
 Wade, but my humble view is that this isn’t the case we want to bring to the Supreme Court, because I think this one will lose.”